 How is financial aid applied?

-- When a student registers for courses, the Financial Aid Office will determine the eligible award based on those classes.
+- When a student registers for courses, the Financial Aid Office will determine the eligible award based on the number of eligible credits.
 Aid is not applied until after the semester has begun.
-Students should sign up for the FACTs payment plan to prevent the classes from being dropped due to delayed financial aid payments.
+Students should sign up for the FACTs payment plan to prevent classes from being dropped due to delayed financial aid payments.

-How many times will Fin Aid pay for my Classes?
+How many times will Financial Aid pay for my Classes?

 - Students may receive aid for a repeated course until the second attempt after earning credit.
 For example: a student attempts Math 112.
 The first attempt, he receives a 0.0.
 The second attempt, he receives 0.0.
 The third attempt, he receives 1.5.
 Financial Aid will only apply to this class one more time because the student has earned credit.